WUSTL-CSE222-FS18/studio-01-studio01_ellison_halper/README.md

 ***Q1.7 Briefly summarize your findings as a Designer.
 Is the customer happy with your work?
 How could it be further improved?***

+Yes.
+Cannot be further improved

 ***Q1.8 Briefly summarize your findings as a Customer.
 Will the proposed solution meet your needs?
 Was it substantially different than what you may have initially envisioned?***

+Proposed solution meets our needs.
+It was not substatially different from what we initially envisioned

 (5 minutes): Reverse roles.
 Designers and Customers: Fill in your answers to the question above.